 Edinburgh Castle was once home to the Scottish monarchs and dominates the city's skyline, perched on the top of an old volcano at 135 meters above sea level, offering breathtaking scenery.
 Today the castle is now mainly a museum that offers a brilliant day out for all the family.
 When you're walking up the main castle hill, you will be walking the same steps taken by the Kings and Queens of the past.
 There is so much to see and do at Edinburgh Castle, I would recommend following a tour guide, they really know their stuff.
 You will need to allow yourself a full day here, and you will want to be here for the 1 pm gunfire from the cannon, listen out for it.
 Edinburgh Castle is one of the best places to visit in the city.

 Edinburgh old town

-Edinburgh old town is the best area in the city for site seeing, with streets of centuries-old building and cobbled stone alleyways.
+Edinburgh old town is the best area in the city for site seeing, with streets of centuries-old buildings and cobbled stone alleyways.
 I Always think the old town feels and looks a bit like a huge castle.
-The old town is the most beautiful part of the city, especially at night when it’s all lit up, and sites like Edinburgh Castle, the Royal Mile, and St Giles cathedral are here to.
+The old town is the most beautiful part of the city, especially at night when it’s all lit up, and sites like Edinburgh Castle, the Royal Mile, and St Giles cathedral are here too.
 And if it’s your first time in the city, I recommend staying in the old town.
 I also recommend taking a walking tour of the old town, just so you don’t miss anything.
 The scotch whiskey experience is pretty cool, especially if you like your scotch.
-This tour will show you everything you need to know about how Scottish whiskey is produced, and also has the world’s largest collection of unopened whiskey!
+This tour will show you everything you need to know about how Scottish whiskey is produced, and also has the world's largest collection of unopened whiskey!